nathankleyn/nathankleyn.github.io/_posts/2015-02-20-using-lazy-enumerator-in-ruby.md

 ---
 layout: post
-title: Making Use Of The Lazy Enumerator In Ruby
+title: Using The Lazy Enumerator In Ruby
 ---

 Recently, I've found myself starting to use the new Ruby 2.0 Lazy Enumerator feature quite a bit.
-I've [written about the lazy enumerator feature in the past](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-iii/), but never found much time to use it what with backwards incompatibilities and all.
+I'd [written about the lazy enumerator feature in the past](http://www.sitepoint.com/functional-programming-techniques-with-ruby-part-iii/), but had previously never found much time to use it, what with backwards incompatibilities and all.

-I'm finding there are two main circumstances in which you'll want to use this feature if your use case allows Ruby 2.0+:
+I'm finding there are two main circumstances in which I'm using this feature:

 * Speeding up code where multiple iterations of the dataset is unavoidable with strict enumerations.
 This is the obvious "poster-child" use case for this feature.
 * Cleaning up code that does a lot in a single iteration.
 This is somewhat surprising to me, as I always thought up until this point that Ruby's enumerator syntax was as good as it could get compared to most other languages.